jewettaij/visfd/README.md

 ## Windows:

-It is recommended that you install the BASH shell environment on your computer, along with *clang* and *make*.
-(If you decide to use a different compiler, modify the "setup_clang.sh" file accordingly.)
-There are several ways to do that.
+It is recommended that you install the BASH shell environment on your computer, along with *make* and either *gcc* or *clang*.
+Once you have done that, you can follow the instructions above for linux users.

-Perhaps the easiest way is to install
+There are several ways to to create a BASH environment, but perhaps the easiest method is to install
 [Windows Subsystem for Linux (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/install-win10),
 ***or***
 [virtualbox](https://www.virtualbox.org)